devgeniem/dustpress/README.md

 traditional WordPress themes.
 The model for a single post should be named `single.php` etc.

 In WordPress, your custom page templates could be named pretty much anything as long as you declare the name of the template in the comment section in the beginning of the file.
-This is the in DustPress, but the class name that you write for the model should follow certain pattern.
-For example if you have a `Frontpage` template with a filename `page-filename.php`, your class should be named PageFrontpage.
+This is the case in DustPress too, but the class name that you write for the model should follow certain pattern.
+For example if you have a `Frontpage` template with a filename `page-frontpage.php`, your class should be named PageFrontpage.
 The class names are case sensitive.
 The same goes with custom content type singles, where a single `person` file should be named `single-person.php` and the class accordingly `SinglePerson`.

 You still have to declare a name for the templates in the starting comment as you would have done in a traditional WordPress theme as well.
 This allows user to choose the template file to use with the page and points the controller